JoungheeKim/uda_pytorch/README.md

 This is pytorch implementation project of [**Unsupervised Data Augmentation for consistency Training, NeurIPS 2020**](https://arxiv.org/abs/1904.12848)

 ## Overview
+Please aware that BERT in this implementation is pretrained from huggingface(bert-base-uncased).
+![](imgs/overview_architecture.png)
 In this implementation, I focus on IMDB Sentiment Analysis(NLP Task).
-Because of low resources(1 GPU RTX 2080ti), test is only conducted with small token length(128).
-Please aware that BERT in this implementation is pretrained from from huggingface(bert-base-uncased).

-![](imgs/overview_architecture.png)

 There is 4 steps to reproduce results in paper

 1. Back-Translation(Data Augmentation)